topollonaketsana/Exoplanet---Classification/docs/dataset_overview.md

-# Kepler Exoplanet Search Results

-This repository is the Kepler Exoplanet Search Results dataset, which includes key terms and columns.
-The dataset provides information about various potential exoplanets and fully identified exoplanets by the mission.

 ## Dataset Overview

 The dataset is available in a CSV file named `exoplanets.csv` on `..data` path.
 Each row in the dataset represents a particula exoplanet, with various attributes describing its characteristics and the observations made by the Kepler Space Telescope.